4. Library Management System

 10. ID Card Generator System

 The ID Card Generator System in Java is a software application designed to create personalised identity cards.
-It allows users to input details like name, photo, address, and other relevant information, which are then used to generate a printable ID card.
+It allows users to enter details such as name, photo, address, and other relevant information, which are then used to generate a printable ID card.
 The system also enables the efficient saving and management of ID card data.

 Technologies Used: Java, Swing, JDBC, MySQL, Image Processing.